tomlinsonk/feature-context-effects/README.md

 This repository accompanies the paper

 > Kiran Tomlinson and Austin R. Benson.
 Learning Interpretable Feature Context Effects in Discrete Choice.
-2020. (arXiv link soon)
+2020. https://arxiv.org/abs/2009.03417

 ## Libraries
 We used: